 Fruiting habit - floricane fruiting (summer-bearing)

-Flowering on floricanes starts in the fourth week of April
+Flowering on floricanes starts in the first week of May

-Ripening date (regular) - first week of June
+Ripening date (regular) - third week of June

 Productivity is 4 kg per plant